 The Little Black Gallery is delighted to work with contemporary artist and fine art photographer Mona Kuhn, with gallery co-founder and director Ghislain Pascal acting as her publicist and consultant – working on international special projects.

-Mona Kuhn is best known for her large-scale photographs of the human form.
-Her approach is unusual in that she develops close relationships with her subjects, resulting in images of remarkable intimacy, and creating the effect of people naked but comfortable in their own skin.
+Mona Kuhn is best known for her large-scale photographs of the human form and essence.
+An underlaying current among Kuhn’s works is her reflection on humanity’s longing for spiritual connection and solidarity.
+As a result, her approach is unusual in that she develops close relationships with her subjects, resulting in images of remarkable intimacy, and creating the effect of people naked but comfortable in their own skin.
 In addition, Kuhn’s playful combination of visual strategies, such as translucency explores our connectedness with the environment.
-A sublime sense of comfort and intelligence permeates her works, showing the human body in its most natural state while simultaneously re-envisioning the nude as a contemporary canon of art.
+A sublime sense of comfort and intelligence permeates her works, showing the human body in its most natural state while simultaneously re-interpreting the nude as a contemporary canon of art.

 Kuhn was born in São Paulo, Brazil, in 1969, of German descent.
 In 1989, Kuhn moved to the US and earned her BA from The Ohio State University, before furthering her studies at the San Francisco Art Institute.
 She is currently an independent scholar at The Getty Research Institute in Los Angeles.
-Mona Kuhn’s first monograph, Photographs, was published by Steidl in 2004; followed by Evidence (2007), Native (2010), Bordeaux Series (2011), Private (2014), and She Disappeared Into Complete Silence (2018/19).
-In addition, Kuhn’s latest monograph Bushes and Succulents was published by Stanley Barker Editions (2018), with a launch at Jeu de Paume in Paris.
 Occasionally, Mona teaches at UCLA and the Art Center College of Design in Pasadena.

-Mona is represented by Flowers Gallery (UK), Jackson Fine Art (USA), and The Ravestijn Gallery (The Netherlands).
+Mona is represented by Flowers Gallery (UK), Jackson Fine Art (USA), and Edwynn Houk (USA).